Nikhil-Gautam-dev/tic-tac-toe-game/README.md

 This project is licensed under the MIT License.

 ## Acknowledgments
-Special thanks to the Python community, the creators of the Turtle graphics library, and the contributors to NumPy for their valuable tools and resources.
+Special thanks to the Python community, the creators of the Tkinter graphics library, and the contributors to NumPy for their valuable tools and resources.

 Let's connect and build something amazing together! 🚀🐍💻